What is a Life Insurance Retirement Plan (LIRP)?

 Life Insurance as a Retirement Plan

-A life insurance retirement plan (LIRP) isn't a specific product.
-It's a strategy that uses permanent life insurance policies to supplement retirement income.
+A life insurance retirement plan (LIRP) isn't a specific product but a strategy that uses permanent life insurance policies to supplement retirement income.
 These policies combine a death benefit for your beneficiaries with a cash value component that grows tax-deferred over time.

-Every LIRP includes three core components.
+Every LIRP includes three components.
 The death benefit remains the policy's primary purpose, providing financial protection for your family.
-The cash value builds over time as you pay premiums, creating a supplemental income source for retirement.
+The cash value builds over time as you pay premiums, providing a supplemental retirement income source.
 Your premium payments fund both the death benefit and cash value growth.

 LIRPs supplement traditional retirement accounts rather than replace them.
 Unlike 401(k)s and IRAs, life insurance wasn't designed primarily for retirement savings.
 The costs are higher, and the rules are more complex.